Re-thinking M&E design - why fixings should be a strategic choice

 specifying fixingsA strategic choice, not a detail

 As the construction sector moves toward greater accountability and sustainability, every component matters.
-The next time you review a specification, ask yourself: Are we giving fixings the attention they deserve?
+The next time you review a specification, ask yourself: Are we giving fixings and supports the attention they deserve?

 Let's get in touch